Tatannuaq: Return

-The return journey to Fort Enterprise saw the death of the majority of the expedition.
-Supply shortages, exasperated by the HBC-NWC rivalry, continuously plagued the expedition.
-Many voyageurs died of starvation or exhaustion, and one Iroquois scout, Michel Terohaute, was executed on suspicion of cannibalism.

 Hoeootoerock went missing following a hunting trip, carrying vital supplies including knives and ammunition.
-Tatannuaq began a search, but Hoeootoerock was never found, having either died in the harsh environment or deserted the party.
-Irritated by the party's slow progress on the return journey, Tatannuaq proceeded ahead, but became lost in the unfamiliar terrain.
-Initially thought dead by the party, he eventually arrived at Fort Enterprise and reunited with the surviving members.
-Famished and weakened from hunger, the party resorts to eating leather, maggots, and rock tripe.
-Alongside voyageur Joseph Benoit, he reached the Yellowknives chief Akaitcho's camp on November 3, after a two-week journey, to request aid for the other members of the group.
-After they were joined by other expedition members requesting aid, two small relief parties were sent to Fort Enterprise carrying meat, arriving on November 7 and 15.
-The expedition party departed, reaching Fort Providence on December 11, before proceeding to Fort Chipewyan over the following weeks.
-After recuperating at Fort Chipewyan for several months, the expedition party finally departed to Norway House, reaching the post on June 2, 1822, before disbanding.
+Tatannuaq searched for him for a day and a half but he was not found.
+Irritated by the party's slow progress on the return journey, Tatannuaq proceeded ahead and became lost in the unfamiliar terrain; he found his way to Fort Enterprise a few days later and reunited with the expedition.
+Weakened from hunger, the party resorted to eating leather, maggots, and rock tripe.
+On October 20, Tatannuaq, Franklin and voyageur (French Canadian fur trader) Joseph Benoit left for Fort Providence to get supplies and aid; after breaking a snowshoe, Franklin went back to Fort Enterprise while Tatannuaq and Benoit continued the journey.

+The duo reached the Yellowknives chief Akaitcho's camp on November 3.
+They were joined by other expedition members and requested aid, which was granted by Akaitcho.
+Two small relief parties were sent to Fort Enterprise carrying meat.
+The expedition party then departed and reached Fort Providence on December 11, before proceeding to Fort Chipewyan over the following weeks.
+After recuperating at Fort Chipewyan for several months, the party departed to Norway House, reaching the post on June 2, 1822, before disbanding.
 Tatannuaq was one of only nine survivors of the twenty who began the expedition.

 Tatannuaq returned to Fort Churchill in the summer of 1822.
-While at Fort Churchill, he learned that his wife had been married by a brother of Hoeootoerock, who had later killed himself, fearing retaliation.
-Tatannuaq was warned that one of Hoeootoerock's brothers sought to take revenge on him for this.
-In August, Tatannuaq met Anglican missionary John West, the first non-Moravian missionary to preach to Inuit.
+While living at Fort Churchill, he learned that his wife had been married to a brother of Hoeootoerock, who had later killed himself, fearing Tatannuaq's retaliation.
+Tatannuaq was warned that one of Hoeootoerock's brothers sought revenge on him for this.
+Hoeootoerock's band thought Tatannuaq was at least partially responsible for his disappearance and ostracised him.
+Tatannuaq was forced to fish every day, which he struggled with.
+In August, he met the Anglican missionary John West, the first non-Moravian missionary to preach to the Inuit.
 During West's 1822 and 1823 visits to Churchill and York Factory, Tatannuaq served as his interpreter and converted to Christianity.
 He returned north to reunite with his family alongside a group of Inuit who had come to see West.